Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 ---

-## 5. Architectural Upgrades (2025-2026 Cutting Edge)
+## 5. Core Architectural Innovations
+1.  **Direct System Execution Layer:** Reduces dependency on screen interaction by programmatically handling file management, app launching, web browsing, and system commands natively via OS APIs, ensuring lightning-fast execution without mouse tracking.
-1.  **Set-of-Mark (SoM) / Visual Grounding Injection:** Bounding boxes with numeric IDs are drawn *directly onto the compressed screenshot sent to the AI*.
+2.  **Set-of-Mark (SoM) / Visual Grounding Injection:** Bounding boxes with numeric IDs are drawn *directly onto the compressed screenshot sent to the AI*.
 The AI doesn't just guess coordinates; it outputs `"target": {"element_id": "42"}`, bridging the gap between reasoning and pixel execution natively.
-2.  **Temporal Action Chunking (Macro-Actions):** Instead of one click per loop, the AI can output chunked commands.
+3.  **Temporal Action Chunking (Macro-Actions):** Instead of one click per loop, the AI can output chunked commands.
 Example: `["click_element(42)", "type_text('hello')", "press_key('enter')"]`.
 Reduces latency by 3x on form-filling.
-3.  **Self-Correction / Reflection Prompting Loop:** Before executing a destructive or complex click, a lightweight secondary prompt asks the local model: *"Review your proposed action against the visual state.
+4.  **Self-Correction / Reflection Prompting Loop:** Before executing a destructive or complex click, a lightweight secondary prompt asks the local model: *"Review your proposed action against the visual state.
 Is this hallucinated?"* Drastically reduces misclicks.
-4.  **Semantic Memory RAG (Retrieval-Augmented Generation):** The system vectorizes successful task workflows.
+5.  **Semantic Memory RAG (Retrieval-Augmented Generation):** The system vectorizes successful task workflows.
 If the user asks "Book a flight", the system queries the Vector DB for `book_flight_workflow`, injecting the exact required UI path into the AI context window.
-5.  **Dynamic Resolution Scaling (Foveated Vision):** To save massive LLM context tokens, peripheral monitors/tiles are heavily downscaled, while the tile containing the active cursor/target window is rendered in maximum, crisp resolution for visual reading.
+6.  **Dynamic Resolution Scaling (Foveated Vision):** To save massive LLM context tokens, peripheral monitors/tiles are heavily downscaled, while the tile containing the active cursor/target window is rendered in maximum, crisp resolution for visual reading.
-6.  **Thought Cloning (Demonstration Mode):** If the agent loops or fails, the user takes over the mouse.
+7.  **Thought Cloning (Demonstration Mode):** If the agent loops or fails, the user takes over the mouse.
 The agent records the exact click, pairs it with the visual state, and saves it to the Vector DB for one-shot learning.

 ---